jmedia65/agno-cookbook-tutor/03_tools_.md

+---
+layout: default
+title: "Tools"
+---

 # Chapter 3: Tools

 In the [previous chapter](02_agent_.md), we met the **[Agent](02_agent_.md)**, our specialized AI assistant built around a powerful **[Model](01_model_.md)**.
 We learned how to give Agents instructions to guide their behavior.

 But what if our Agent needs information that wasn't in its training data?
-What if it needs to know the *current* stock price of Apple, search the web for today's news, or perform a complex calculation?
+What if it needs to know the _current_ stock price of Apple, search the web for today's news, or perform a complex calculation?
 By default, an [Agent](02_agent_.md)'s knowledge is frozen at the time its [Model](01_model_.md) was trained.
 It can't access real-time information or perform actions outside of generating text.

 This is where **Tools** come in!